ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 | 16 CPU x 64 RAM           | `b3c.16x64.encrypted`   |
 | 32 CPU x 128 RAM          | `b3c.32x128.encrypted`  |
 | 30 CPU x 240 RAM          | `m3c.30x240.encrypted`  |
 {: caption="Table 1.
-Host Flavor sizing parameter" caption-side="bottom"}
+Host flavor sizing parameter" caption-side="bottom"}

 CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
 Disk autoscaling is available.
 If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, keep an eye on your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/cloud-databases?topic=cloud-databases-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}